-Cuyahoga County is entirely within the Lake Erie Basin, meaning that all rivers, streams, headwaters, ground water, and storm water drains into Lake Erie.
+Cuyahoga County is entirely within the Lake Erie Basin which means that all rivers, streams, headwaters, ground water, and storm water drains into Lake Erie.

 Importance and Value

-- Rivers and streams in their natural state reduce flooding by dissipating sudden influxes of water from large storm events and snow melt, provide diverse habitat for aquatic and terrestrial life, and ensure that water quality remains high.
+- Rivers and streams in their natural state reduce flooding by dissipating sudden influxes of water from large storm events and snow melt.
+They also provide diverse habitat for aquatic and terrestrial life and ensure that water quality remains high.

 - Unaltered or daylighted stream corridors have better water quality due to cooler temperatures, better oxygenation, and better ability to capture pollutants and sediments from the surrounding land.

-- Lake Erie, along with the many rivers and tributaries that feed into it, supplies drinking water to 13 million people in the greater region and roughly three million Ohioans: protecting and enhancing Lake Erie and the rivers and streams that flow into it will provide better and safer drinking water that has fewer pollutants resulting from agricultural, industrial, residential, and commercial runoff.1
+- Lake Erie, along with the many rivers and tributaries that feed into it, supplies drinking water to 11 million people in the greater region, which includes parts of Canada, and roughly three million Ohioans.
+Protecting and enhancing Lake Erie and the rivers and streams that flow into it will provide better and safer drinking water that has fewer pollutants resulting from agricultural, industrial, residential, and commercial runoff.

 - Each year more than 7 million people visit Ohio’s portion of the Lake Erie basin for recreational purposes.
 However, poor water quality can limit recreational opportunities

-- The tourism industry along Lake Erie provides 117,000 jobs and $3.1 billion in wages annually.
-Tourism, travel, and sport fishing contribute more than $11.5 billion a year in revenue to Ohio’s economy and $1.5 billion in federal, state, and local taxes.
+- The tourism industry along Lake Erie provides 123,000 jobs and $3.7 billion in wages annually.
+Tourism, travel, and sport fishing contribute more than $14 billion a year in revenue to Ohio’s economy and $1.8 billion in federal, state, and local taxes.
 Pollution from runoff, point sources, and sewage overflows negatively impact Lake Erie’s tourism industry.
-Similarly, the Rocky and the Chagrin Rivers are a draw for their natural beauty, high water quality and fishing opportunities.
+Similarly, the Rocky and the Chagrin Rivers are a draw for their natural beauty, high water quality, and fishing opportunities.

 - Increasingly, residents and businesses are looking to locate in places that provide an aesthetically pleasing, vibrant, and healthy setting.
-Businesses have found that they are more viable in places that are able to attract and retain both clients and employees and which encourage a healthier workforce.
+Businesses have found that they are more viable in places that are able to attract and retain both clients and employees, and places that encourage a healthier workforce.
 A healthy lake and beautiful river corridors with good access and recreation opportunities are critical to the region’s overall attractiveness to residents and businesses alike.

-- Water features and their surrounding corridors provide ecosystem services that would otherwise cost thousands of dollars to landowners and governments, including flood mitigation and sediment control.
+- Given the increasing frequency and severity of weather events due to climate change, water features and their surrounding corridors are even more important in providing ecosystem services that would otherwise cost thousands of dollars to landowners and governments, including flood mitigation and sediment control.

 - Adopt and enforce codes that encourage best management practices and low impact development, particularly in riparian areas and floodplains.

 - Refrain from building in riparian zones.
-If building is unavoidable, use the latest Green Infrastructure techniques that enhance infiltration including rain gardens, bioswales, and permeable pavements.
+If building is unavoidable, use the latest green infrastructure techniques that enhance infiltration including rain gardens, bioswales, and permeable pavement.

-- Land owners can also use landscape management techniques with the least amount of chemical application to lawns and gardens and the use of plants with capacity for holding water and soil in place
+- Landowners can use landscape management techniques such as fertilizers that apply the least amount of chemicals to lawns and gardens, and plants with the ability to hold water and soil in place.

 - Ensure that all household hazardous wastes are properly disposed of at waste collection events or taken to the Cuyahoga County Solid Waste District.